prabhjeet99/scRNA-seq-analysis/README.md

 ##  Output
 `plots.py` stores polar plots in `.svg` vector graphics format.
 These files were then edited and finalized in ***CorelDRAW*** for the final figure used in the paper.

+## Acknowledgements
+Parts of the workflow implemented in `analysis.py` were adapted from the R code provided by [@Erik-GirosLab] (https://github.com/Erik-GirosLab/sc-sn_RNAseq-Analysis) which analyzed dopamine receptor expression in microglia of the striatum using the Allen Institute _Yao et al._ dataset.